CudoVentures/bdjuno/README.md

 - add database -> partition_batch: 1000
 - add actions -> port: 3286 (don't change the port because exactly this port is exposed in docker-compose.yaml)

+we must upgrade "start_height" to be equal at the height when the chain is migrated to cosmos-sdk 0.47

 ### .env

 - check for missing values in .env based on .env-prod.sample